jengel3/InstaBetter/README.md

 - Add options for only muting the main feed and/or the activity feed

 ### Release 1.5.0
-- Fix crash when sharing your own posts
+- Fix crash when sharing your own posts - thanks Justin!
 - Fix your own posts not being savable
+- Fix profile picture zooming.
+You can now double tap on profile pictures to zoom
+- Make profile zooming only work on the actual profiles, not in feeds/timelines
+- Make profile pictures high-res when zooming
+- Possibly make whitelist mode work on activity feed (activity feed muting needs more testing)